ynx0/graph-store-documentation/graph_store_explainer.md

   ?(%no %self %yes)
 ```

-These are the types from the permissioning system explained earlier.
-Notably, `permissions` is just a length-3 cell of `permissions-level`s for admin, writer, and reader respectively, which mimics the table-like format mentioned earlier.
+These are the types from the permissioning system explained earlier. `permissions` is just a length-3 cell of `permissions-level`s for admin, writer, and reader respectively, which mimics the table-like format mentioned earlier.

+***
 Now that you have an understanding of the `sur` files, we can take a look at some existing graph-store apps and their validators.

 ## Validator Walkthrough - Schema and Permissioning Implementation

+### Current State of Permissioning
+Please note that as it stands today, the current permissioning system is likely subject to change.
+In addition, it is by no means the only manner in which to set up permissionings.
+For many applications, writing a small and bespoke permissioning library may be suitable as an alternative to the `graph-push-hook` permissioning scheme which is what will be covered in the following examples.

-A brief note: the current set of applications use a special type known as `vip-metadata`, which stands for “variation in permission” (not to be confused with VIP meaning “very important person”).
+Also, please be aware that the current set of applications use a special type known as `vip-metadata`, which stands for “variation in permission” (not to be confused with VIP meaning “very important person”).
 It is extra metadata attached to a post that is available to the permissioning arms that is mainly used to specify whether reader comments are enabled or disabled.
 It is not necessary in order to use %graph-store yourself.
 Here’s the source if you want to explore: https://github.com/urbit/urbit/blob/ac096d85ae847fcfe8786b51039c92c69abc006e/pkg/arvo/sur/metadata-store.hoon#L20-L30

 Anyways, let’s get started.